 - Pros and cons

-Social enterprises have a clear sense of their ‘social mission’ – this is what makes them different from other enterprises.
+Social enterprises have a clear ‘social mission’.
+This is what makes them different from other companies.

-They have a firm emphasis on tackling social problems and knowing what type of difference they are trying to make, who they aim to help, and how they plan to do it.
+They have a firm emphasis on tackling social problems.
+Knowing what type of difference they want to make, who they aim to help, and how they plan to do it.

-The profits a social enterprise makes will usually be reinvested further into the company’s social mission – so the positive social impact is as important to its business objective as any financial gain.
+The profits a social enterprise makes are reinvested further into the company’s social mission.
+This way the positive social impact is as important to its business objective as any financial gain.

-Any business can call themselves a social enterprise but the Social Enterprise Mark certification is the only guarantee that a business truly operates as one.
-According to www.socialenterprise.org.uk social enterprises should:
+Any business can call themselves a social enterprise.
+However, to be recognised as one officially, then the Social Enterprise Mark of certification is needed.
+This is the only guaranteed way that a business truly operates and advertise as one.
+According to www.socialenterprise.org.uk all social enterprises should do the following:

 - Have a clear social and/or environmental mission set out in their governing documents